 For a discussion of metabolic alkalosis in children, see Pediatric Metabolic Alkalosis.
 For a general review of acid-base regulation, see Metabolic Acidosis.

 The organ systems involved in metabolic alkalosis are mainly the kidneys and GI tract.
-The pathogenesis involves 2 processes, the generation of metabolic alkalosis and the maintenance of metabolic alkalosis, which usually overlap.
+The pathogenesis involves two processes, the generation of metabolic alkalosis and the maintenance of metabolic alkalosis, which usually overlap.

 Metabolic alkalosis may be generated by one of the following mechanisms: